Dead-Frog - A Comedy Blog

 In 2002, Quinn created a prime-time sketch comedy show for NBC, but the show only lasted for three episodes.
 Along with poor ratings, some say NBC nixed the show due to racial content that made some advertisers nervous.

-Quinn joined Comedy Central’s late night line-up in 2003 with his show “Tough Crowd with Colin Quinn.”
-The show appeared to be a round table discussion on he day’s issues, but was, at it’s heart, a bull session between stand-ups.
-Quinn modeled the show on late night conversations he would have with other comics at the Olive Tree, a restaurant above New York’s Comedy Cellar.
+Quinn joined Comedy Central's late night line-up in 2003 with his show "Tough Crowd with Colin Quinn."
+The show appeared to be a round table discussion on he day's issues, but was, at it's heart, a bull session between stand-ups.
+Quinn modeled the show on late night conversations he would have with other comics at the Olive Tree, a restaurant above New York's Comedy Cellar.
 Many of the comics who appeared on the show are close friends with Quinn.
-Regular guests included Patrice O’Neal, Nick Di Paolo, Rich Vos, Jim Norton.
+Regular guests included <a href="/comedians/comic/patrice-oneal/">Patrice O'Neal</a>, <a href="/comedians/comic/nick-di-paolo/">Nick Di Paolo</a>, <a href="/comedians/comic/rich-vos/">Rich Vos</a>, <a href="/comedians/comic/jim-norton/">Jim Norton</a>.
 Many of these regulars ae close friends with Quinn, and took great joy in insulting him and each other.
-Tough Crowd ran for two years, airing it’s final episode Novermber 4, 2004 much to the dismay of those who grew to love Tough Crowd and its “cringe” style of comedy.
+Tough Crowd ran for two years, airing it's final episode Novermber 4, 2004 much to the dismay of those who grew to love Tough Crowd and its "cringe" style of comedy.

 Quinn, who was a frequently drinker in his youth, and has since given up alcohol after having many episodes where he blacked out and, occasionally, arrested.

-A trademark of Quinn’s performing style is his gravelly voice and his mumbling, mushmouthed delivery.
+A trademark of Quinn's performing style is his gravelly voice and his mumbling, mush-mouthed delivery.

 In Comedy Central’s countdown of greatest stand-ups of all time, Quinn made the list at number 56.